aslanix/SmallStepNI/README.md

 ### 2016-08-03: More simplifications.
 ### Added
-- PROOFSTRUCTURE.md is a placeholder for the high-level description of the proof.
+- DESCRIPTION.md is contains a high-level description of the proof architecture.

 ### Changed
 - Simplified the definition of Bridge relation.